 Unfortunately, this rare breed of cat is tough to find.
 You’re likely going to go through a breeder with dwarf kittens, one of which will probably be a Scottish Fold munchkin cat since they are relatively more common than other breeds among the smaller size group.

 Please make a wise decision about your choice of reputable breeders.
-A responsible breeder will perform all the medical tests needed to rule out genetic health problems.
+A responsible breeder will perform all the medical tests to rule out genetic health problems.

-Scottish Fold Munchkin Cat Size, Weight, and Lifespan
+Scottish Fold Munchkin Cat Size and Weight

 These cats are small: males typically weigh about 6-9 lbs, and females are just a little less at 4-8 lbs.
 They often measure seven inches tall (because of their short legs).
 Their body length is the same as that of a regular non-munchkin Scottish Fold.

 This cat’s average life span is somewhere between 10 and 15 years.
 With excellent care, they might live longer than that.
-You’ll just have to cross your fingers!
+You’ll have to cross your fingers!

 The most visually apparent outward sign of this is making the ear cartilage fold, causing the ears to bend forward and giving cats their characteristic appearance.